hamogu/doc/source/inbrief/simsetup.rst

 In FILE mode, the :par:`SourceFlux` parameter can be used to set the overall normalization of the input spectral energy distribution.
-Setting :par:SourceFlux to a positive, non-zero value will cause |marx| to renormalize the spectrum read from the ASCII file to the specified total flux.
+Setting :par:`SourceFlux` to a positive, non-zero value will cause |marx| to renormalize the spectrum read from the ASCII file to the specified total flux.
 If :par:`SourceFlux=-1` (or any number less than 0), |marx|